-The success of the EducationUSA network depends on advisers' access to current information and skills-based training.
+The EducationUSA network’s success depends on advisers' access to current information and skills-based training.
 Visits also help U.S. institutions raise their profile internationally and can help them highlight specific programs and services for international students.

-Pre/Post Conference Campus Visits
+Call for Campus Hosts: Pre/Post Conference Campus Visits

 Application Due Date

-# of EducationUSA Advisers Attending Conference
+# of Advisers Attending

-May 27-June 1
+May 30-June 1